majo84ec/Credit_Risk_Analysis/README.md

 ### Undersampling
 ![image](https://user-images.githubusercontent.com/120151872/233814444-7d1c962e-540f-45f0-98f7-49ca7ed06a8b.png)
+- Balanced accuracy score : 0.66
+- Precision : 0.01 for high_risk and 1.00 for low_risk
+- Recall score : 0.69 for high_risk and 0.40 for low_risk
+- F1 score : 0.01 for high_risk and 0.57 for low_risk
+- From the low precision and F1 scores for high_risk category, it can be concluded that this model is not good to predict high_risk credit assessment.

 ### Combination (Over and Under) Sampling
 ![image](https://user-images.githubusercontent.com/120151872/233814467-4e1c588e-cb45-49f6-a362-3b4ee6a7c80e.png)

+- Balanced accuracy score : 0.54
+- Precision : 0.01 for high_risk and 1.00 for low_risk
+- Recall score : 0.72 for high_risk and 0.57 for low_risk
+- F1 score : 0.02 for high_risk and 0.72 for low_risk
+- From the low precision and F1 scores for high_risk category, it can be concluded that this model is not good to predict high_risk credit assessment.

 ### Balanced Random Forest Classifier
 ![image](https://user-images.githubusercontent.com/120151872/233814301-5745d9ed-4d0e-4938-84c2-11c1f4db1b38.png)

+- Balanced accuracy score : 0.79
+- Precision : 0.03 for high_risk and 1.00 for low_risk
+- Recall score : 0.70 for high_risk and 0.88 for low_risk
+- F1 score : 0.06 for high_risk and 0.93 for low_risk
+- From the low precision and F1 scores for high_risk category, it can be concluded that this model is not good to predict high_risk credit assessment.

 ### Easy Ensemble AdaBoost Classifier
 ![image](https://user-images.githubusercontent.com/120151872/233814332-20bea31e-9bda-4601-a972-7117b9e8e216.png)

+- Balanced accuracy score : 0.93
+- Precision : 0.03 for high_risk and 1.00 for low_risk
+- Recall score : 0.92 for high_risk and 0.94 for low_risk
+- F1 score : 0.16 for high_risk and 0.97 for low_risk
+- From the low precision and F1 scores for high_risk category, it can be concluded that this model is not good to predict high_risk credit assessment.